hansiglaser/pas-gpib/README.rst

    performs "``*IDN?``".
  - ``testagilent34410a`` correctly communicates via USB-TMC as well as TCP with the device and performs a test measurement.
+ - ``testkeysighte3631xa`` correctly communicates via USB-TMC as well as TCP with the device and performs tests.
  - ``testlecroywavejet3xx`` correctly communicates via TCP as well as USB with the device, performs settings and saves a screenshot.
  - ``testkeithley2600`` correctly communicates via TCP with the device and